-Artificial Intelligence & Mental Health: Exploring the Potential & Ethical Considerations
+Artificial Intelligence & Mental Health: Exploring the Potential Benefits, Challenges, and Ethical Considerations in Transforming Mental Health Care

 AI has the potential to revolutionize mental healthcare, offering new opportunities for prevention, diagnosis, treatment, and support.
 Here are some potential uses of AI in mental healthcare: